symfony/symfony-docs/reference/configuration/framework.rst

         };

-If some user makes requests with a locale not included in this option, the application won't display any error because Symfony will display contents using the fallback locale.
+If some user makes requests with a locale not included in this option, the application will not display any error because Symfony will display contents using the fallback locale.

 set_content_language_from_locale